Common land and village greens

 What are the registers?

-The registers are statutory documents showing all registered land in our area:
+The registers are statutory documents which accompany the official maps showing all registered land in our area:

 - Land - a description of the land, who registered it and when the registration became finally registered.
 There are also related plans which show the boundaries of the land